 Our research is dedicated to the development of advanced organic materials based on conjugated functional systems.
 We design and synthesize new molecular building blocks and explore their opto-electronic properties in solution and in the solid state in order to obtain new materials which can be employed as active elements in optoelectronic devices.
 Moreover, photochemical and photophysical characterization of optically active materials in the UV-VIS-NIR spectral windows at liquid and solid phases are performed.
 In particular, photoinduced energy and electron-transfer processes in organic and inorganic dyes.

-Our research focuses on: 1. the theoretical and computational study of systems with many interacting constituents, from glasses and spin glasses to soft and biological matter; 2. the physics of random lasing materials; 3. nonlinear, turbulent and complex flows; 4. the quantitative and computational analysis of biological systems, from single-molecules to biological networks and system-level properties.
-In addition, we are interested in the development of efficient algorithms for inference and big data analysis.
+- the theoretical and computational study of systems with many interacting constituents, from glasses and spin glasses to soft and biological matter; and the physics of random lasing materials;

 Keywords: Artificial Bioconstructs, High-resolution Imaging, Molecular Genetics, Nanodiagnostics, Nanostructured Surfaces, Organ-on-chip Technologies, Smart Biomaterials, Stimuli-responsive Carriers, Precision Medicine